 This was a lucky save on a cold December morning.
 It's part of the service we offer and it's why we are a bit pricier than other places.
 We have a lot of experience.
 We take our time and get it right.
 We watch out for our designer clients to make sure their design can become a reality.
 We have a passion for perfect drapery.
 We love what we do and we are doing it even when we are scrolling our Instagram!

-KEYWORDS :: window treatments, hunter douglas, designer, stripes, patterns, hues, light filtering, consultation, q. design, blind, showroom, woven, check measure, sun protection, roller screen shade, sheer fabrics, budget, room darkening, canada, jacquards, privacy, screen shade, textures
+KEYWORDS :: window treatments, hunter douglas, designer, stripes, patterns, hues, light filtering, consultation, q. design, blind, woven, showroom, check measure, sun protection, sheer fabrics, roller screen shade, room darkening, budget, canada, jacquards, privacy, screen shade, textures

 It’s been a bitterly cold and snowy week for us up here in Canada (typical) so you are not missing much!
 I think I can speak for everyone here at Q. Design by saying that we are envious of your fun in the sun!
 Bring some sun back with you please and thank you!
 Those roller screen shades look awesome with the help of your little assistant!
 What a great idea with unique functionality.
 I could totally see this kind of blind on a back yard pergola.
 Worth looking into!

 The photo below is a little reminder of what you will be returning to in 1 week’s time.
 I’m also displaying a Hunter Douglas Screen Shade application.
 Notice how the blind cuts the glare while still giving you a nice view – it’s nothing like Mexico, I know!